Town Toolkit | Shops and retail

 A new take on the department store: 15:17 Ayr

 What do you do with an old department store when it closes?
 This question faces many town centres.
-In Ayr’s former BHS store on the High Street, retail company 15:17 have put in place a novel take on the traditional concession store: managed space for tenants that offers experiences and services that draw people in for a few hours and not just a quick one-off purchase.
+In Ayr’s former BHS store on the High Street, retail company 15:17 put in place a novel take on the traditional concession store: managed space for tenants that offers experiences and services that draw people in for a few hours and not just a quick one-off purchase.
 Imagine a store where alongside shopping and browsing you can take an exercise class, see your optician, meet friends for lunch, attend a fashion show, have your hair done by professionals, take the kids to soft play and even post a letter or parcel while collecting your weekly veg box from the local farmers market – that’s what is happening in Ayr.
 A store that is designed to bring leisure, pleasure and service back to the high street.

 • In-situ manager who manages the entire unit.